himali-s/OpenCV-ImageCrop/README.md

 # OpenCV-ImageCrop
 Using python opencv capture image from webcam
-Capture Image, from live video and save the image as output.png.
+Capture Image, from live video and save the image and can crop as output.png.